AdarshRamanathan/neural-network/README.md

 - Feedforward network architecture model, built on top of the generic model, with specific constraints imposed on the synapses (only allow synapses from layer k to layer k + 1).

 #####Training/Evolution
-- Fitness function for the GA
+- Fitness function for the GA.
 - Cross validation to stop training when error is minimized.
-- Backpropogation based training
+- Backpropogation based training.
 - Unsupervised learning / Hebbian learning?

 #####Other